abirken/lab-website/resources.markdown

 ### We love hearing from interested students!
 We ask that prospective graduate students first complete this [<span style="color:#337ab7">interest form</span>](https://forms.gle/KqiyThnYCLzSi2LK7) to receive program-specific guidance on next steps.
 Inquiries regarding PhD/research positions will be automatically forwarded to the appropriate faculty member, who will follow up to discuss whether your interests are a good fit for our group and what project/funding opportunities are available in the current recruiting cycle.
 We are especially interested in applicants with strong quantitative and programming backgrounds.

-For more general inquiries, we refer you to the links below:

 [comment]: # (Those seeking PhD positions should email Dr. Birkenbach and/or Dr. Oremus at the addresses listed on our webpages.
 Please note that funding is limited and that, due to a large volume of inquiries, we are unable to respond to every email we receive.
 We are especially interested in applicants with strong quantitative/programming backgrounds.
 To aid us in providing individualized feedback, please include in your email: (1) a current CV, (2) transcripts from prior coursework, and (3) a brief summary of research interests and future goals.
 As resources permit, we will follow up to discuss whether your interests are a good fit for our group and what project/funding opportunities are available in the current recruiting cycle.
 For more general inquiries, we refer you to the links below.)

 ### Programs we advise under: